Eviation Alice: Development

-New configuration
+2021 redesign

 By December 2020, Eviation expected to fly a modified Alice design in 2021, with the wing-tip motors relocated, before certification in the second half of 2023.

-In July 2021, Eviation unveiled the updated configuration with a T-tail and two 850 hp (634 kW) Magni650 electric powerplants on each side of the aft fuselage, aiming for a first flight the same year.
+In July 2021, Eviation unveiled the updated configuration with a T-tail and two 850 hp (634 kW) magni650 electric powerplants on each side of the aft fuselage, aiming for a first flight the same year.

 It should cruise at 220 kn (407 km/h, down from 240 kn), have 440 nmi range, 100 nmi (185 km) less than previously, be powered by an 820 kWh lithium-ion battery weighing 3,720 kg (8,200 lb), down from a 920 kWh battery weighing 3,600 kg, would have a 6,350 kg maximum take-off weight, down from 6,668 kg, an altitude ceiling of 32,000 ft and a maximum payload of 1,134 kg.

 Taxi testing of the first production model began in December 2021 at Arlington Municipal Airport, north of Seattle.
-In June 2022, it was announced that the prototype Alice was being moved to Moses Lake in Washington State, where first flight was hoped to occur by the summer of 2022.
+In June 2022, it was announced that the prototype Alice was being moved to Grant County International Airport in Moses Lake, Washington, where first flight was hoped to occur by the summer of 2022.

 The aircraft had its first flight on 27 September 2022.

 Following the first test flight, Eviation announced it has revised the proposed range from 440 nm to 250 nm.
 The projected service entry date has been delayed to 2027.

 Before this range reduction, endurance at MTOW was planned at 2.8h.

+2024 redesign

+As no other flights followed the eight-minute September 2022 sortie, in April 2024 Eviation updated the Alice configuration to a constant cross-section tubular fuselage, large winglets, higher propeller pylons, and a larger central energy storage compartment above the wing following the completion of a conceptual design review alongside TLG Aerospace.

+2025 company leadership issues

+In February 2025, the company announced it would lay off most of its staff among struggles between the company's cofounders and the majority owner of the company, Singapore-based Clermont group.
+The future viability of the company or the project is unknown.

 Design

 Two variants of the Alice were originally planned.

-The initial, unpressurized model is intended for air taxi operations, with energy stored in a lithium-ion battery.
+The initial, unpressurized model was intended for air taxi operations, with energy stored in a lithium-ion battery.
 Eviation was working on building a prototype scheduled to fly in early 2019.
 In 2017, a second pressurized model was to be an extended-range ER executive aircraft available by 2023 for $2.9 million, with a more powerful aluminum-air battery with a lithium-polymer buffer, a cabin pressurized to 4000 ft at FL 280, G5000 avionics, a 444 km/h cruise and 1367 km range.

 In October 2019, Eviation described only the pressurized Alice Commuter with a 260 kn cruise speed.